ketikagarg/blueSkyAcademicNetwork/README.md

 #### 30 Nov 2024

 This repository stores an interactive network file of the academic starter packs.
+The data here has been pulled from https://blueskydirectory.com/starter-packs/all and from bluesky's open data, with the help of blueksy developer APIs (https://docs.bsky.app/).

+Each node is an academic starter pack.
+Connections (or edges) between any two given packs are based on the number of shared members between them.
+Community detection is done using louvain method, which seems to work pretty well so far, imo.
+But I can explore other methods, too.

 There are two network files available for visualization.
 Play around to see which one you prefer: